Learning Opportunities and Resources

 The John Deaver Drinko Academy for American Political Institutions and Civic Culture fosters an informed, participatory, and inclusive civic culture.
 It supports Marshall University’s curricular and co-curricular programming by encouraging initiatives that advance civic literacy and civil discourse.
 This is exemplified through multiple programs the Academy supports, such as the Simon Perry Center for Constitutional Democracy, the Carter G. Woodson Lyceum, and through its sponsorship of the National Society of ACTA Scholars

-The Distinguished Drinko Fellows represent 19 different academic disciplines.
-The Distinguished Drinko Fellowship is the highest faculty honor at Marshall.
-To date, 29 Marshall University faculty have been named Distinguished Drinko Fellows.
+The Distinguished Drinko Fellowship is the highest faculty honor at Marshall University.
+To date, 30 faculty have been named Distinguished Drinko Fellows.
 Collectively, their contributions have enriched the quality of academic life throughout, and beyond, the university.
 The Distinguished Drinko Fellows and the other academic programs and events supported by the Drinko Academy exhibit the vision of the academy: civic culture reinvigorated; exemplary faculty achievement rewarded.

 English Language Institute (ELI)